xlwings/xlwings-server/README.md

 **Installing deploy keys automatically in Docker images**

 If you have your developer license key set as `XLWINGS_DEVELOPER_KEY` env var in your build environment, it will install the deploy key directly in the Docker image when running `docker build --build-arg XLWINGS_DEVELOPER_KEY=${XLWINGS_DEVELOPER_KEY} .`.
-This will happen automatically when running `docker compose build`.

 ## Authentication & Authorization with Entra ID (previously called Azure AD)